GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Introduction

-To overcome the above challenges, many works adopt complementary forms of supervision, such as the schema of database \cite{hwang2019comprehensive}, execution results of the logical forms \cite{clarke2010driving, wang2018robust, wang2021learning}, constrained decoding algorithms \cite{shin2021constrained, marion2021structured} and canonical utterances \cite{berant2014semantic, su2017cross, yu2020grappa}.
-Despite effective, these approaches either incur training inefficiency or performance loss \cite{cao2019semantic}.
-Besides, all these methods are tightly coupled to a specific dataset or logical form, thus cannot be easily adapted to other tasks or languages \cite{kamath2018survey}.
+To overcome these challenges, many works adopt complementary forms of supervision, such as the schema of database \cite{hwang2019comprehensive}, results of the execution \cite{clarke2010driving, wang2018robust, wang2021learning}, and grammar-constrained decoding algorithms \cite{krishnamurthy2017neural, shin2021constrained, baranowski2021grammar}.
+Although effective, the additional resources that these methods rely on are not necessarily available in practice.
+By normalizing the expression \cite{berant2014semantic, su2017cross} or enriching the structure \cite{reddy2016transforming, cheng2017learning, hu2018state} of natural language utterances, another category of works proposes various intermediate representations like AMR \cite{kapanipathi2021leveraging} to ease the parsing of complex queries.
+However, the transition from their IRs to the downstream logical forms may incur extra losses in precision \cite{bornea2021learning}.
+Besides, these representations are usually coupled to specific data or logical forms and thus cannot be easily transferred to other tasks or languages \cite{kamath2018survey}.

+In industry, aside from SPARQL, many other graph query languages such as Cypher \cite{francis2018cypher} and Gremlin \cite{rodriguez2015gremlin} are equally or even more commonly used in graph database interaction \cite{angles2012comparison, seifer2019empirical}.
+However, most graph query semantic parsing works only support SPARQL \cite{talmor2018web, dubey2019lc, keysers2019measuring} while very few works target other graph query languages.
+Meanwhile, no existing tools or IR can support the data conversion among multiple graph query languages \cite{moreira2020sparqling, a2022sparql}.
+Such lack of interoperability has not only hindered the semantic parsing of low-resource languages but also limited the potential of querying heterogeneous databases \cite{mami2019query, DBLP:conf/amw/AnglesTT19}.

 In this paper, we propose a unified intermediate representation for graph query languages, namely \tool, to resolve these issues from a novel perspective.
-Instead of directly mapping the input utterance to the target logical form, we first translate natural language into \tool, then compile it into the target graph query language (\eg SPARQL, KoPL, $\lambda$-DCS, Cypher, etc.).
-The designs of \tool weigh up the semantics of both natural and formal language by: (a) producing the IR sequences with word order rules consistent to English \cite{tomlin2014basic}, such that the compositional semantics of IR can be more easily aligned with the natural language utterance so as to close the semantic gap; and (b) capturing the fundamental graph structures like nodes, edges and properties, such that the IR can be losslessly compiled into any downstream graph query languages so as to unify the datasets of different languages for alleviating the data bottleneck.
+The designs of \tool weigh up the semantics of both natural and formal language by (a) producing the IR sequences with composition rules consistent with modern English \cite{tomlin2014basic} to close the semantic gap; and (b) maintaining the fundamental graph structures like nodes, edges, and properties, such that the IR can be automatically compiled into any downstream graph query languages without any loss.